Business Payroll Loans

 Do I Need Collateral for a Payroll Loan?

-No. We offer unsecured payroll loans.
+No. Clarify Capital offers unsecured payroll loans.
 You're not required to use your personal assets or property as security, and no personal guarantee is needed.

 Payroll loans are meant to cover payroll-related expenses and pay employees on time, so using them for other expenses depends on the loan type and terms.
 Some loans, like a business line of credit, may offer more flexibility, allowing funds to be allocated toward other pressing business needs such as rent, utilities, or operating costs that support employee benefits and staffing stability.